sea-io/SIPs/SIPs-2.md

 We intend SIPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into Ethereum.
 Because the SIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 For Ethereum implementers, SIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the SIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

+For all other EIPs, open a PR changing the state of your EIP to 'Final'.
+An editor will review your draft and ask if anyone objects to its being finalised.
+If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the EIP - they may close the PR and request that you fix the issues in the draft before trying again.